MetalDetectorRocks/metal-detector-blog/blog/content/posts/2021/we-are-online.md

 We want to create a metal release calendar that is 100% tailored to you and your listening habits.
 These are the features we are launching with:

-- Search, follow and unfollow metal bands ([Search and Follow Harakiri For The Sky](https://www.metal-detector.rocks/artists/search?query=Harakiri+for+the+Sky))
+### Search, follow and unfollow metal bands

+Using the search you can find any metal band and follow them, e.g. [search and follow "Harakiri For The Sky"](https://www.metal-detector.rocks/artists/search?query=Harakiri+for+the+Sky).
+If this band then announces a new album or the day of the release has come, you will receive a notification.
+It's that simple!

+{{< image "/images/posts/2021/search-and-follow-artists.png" "Search and follow artists" >}}

-- [Synchronization](https://www.metal-detector.rocks/settings/spotify-synchronization) of your followed bands from Spotify
+### Synchronization of your followed bands from Spotify

+Don't feel like searching for all your bands?
+You don't have to.
+Just [sync your favorite bands from Spotify](https://www.metal-detector.rocks/settings/spotify-synchronization)!

+{{< image "/images/posts/2021/spotify-synchronization.png" "Spotify Synchronization" >}}

+### An overview of bands you are currently following

-- An [overview](https://www.metal-detector.rocks/my-artists) of bands you are currently following
+Of course, you can also get an [overview](https://www.metal-detector.rocks/my-artists) of bands you are currently following and since when.
+If you are no longer interested in a band, you can simply unfollow them.

+{{< image "/images/posts/2021/my-artists.png" "My followed artists" >}}

+### A release page that shows upcoming and recently released albums

-- [A nicely designed release page](https://www.metal-detector.rocks/releases) that gives you a comprehensive overview of upcoming releases
-- You also have the possibility to [filter this release page to those bands you are currently following](https://www.metal-detector.rocks/releases?page=1&releases=my&sort=release_date&direction=asc)
+Our [nicely designed release page](https://www.metal-detector.rocks/releases) gives you a comprehensive overview of upcoming releases.
+You can search, order and filter the release to those bands you are currently following.

+{{< image "/images/posts/2021/releases.png" "Upcoming Releases" >}}

+## Conclusion

 You can be sure that it won't stay at this level of functionality.
 We listen to your feedback and still have a full backlog with a lot of features that you can expect in the future.
 So you can be curious.
 It will be cool!